legislation

 Creation of Minnesota Office of Animal Protection

 OVERVIEW: SYSTEMIC REFORM Cruelty to animals is a serious crime - not only to animals but also to humans.
 Animal cruelty is linked to human violence, including child abuse, domestic violence, elder abuse, sexual abuse, and other crimes.
-The Minnesota Office of Animal Protection, to be housed in the MN Department of Public Safety, will provide statewide assistance to local, state, and Tribal agencies and other authorities involved in the prevention, investigation, and prosecution of animal cruelty.
+The Minnesota Office of Animal Protection, to be housed in the MN Department of Public Safety, will provide statewide assistance to local, state, and tribal agencies and other authorities involved in the prevention, investigation, and prosecution of animal cruelty.
 Learn more at website above.

 ------------------------------------------------------------------------------- KEY: The OAP bill is focused on criminal law (animal cruelty) and applies to all animals. -------------------------------------------------------------------------------